Global sensitivity analysis of asymmetric energy harvesters: Introduction

-Sensitivity analysis techniques can be classified as local and global \cite{23_Cacuci}.
-The first is based on the approximation of the partial derivative to assess how the variation in one parameter affects the system's response, keeping other parameters fixed according to their nominal values.
-Alternatively, the second provides a comprehensive approach, as it assesses the effect of parameters varying within the entry space considered multidimensional.
-A useful survey on the state-of-the-art sensitivity analysis techniques is available at \cite{24_Saltelli}.
+SA techniques can be classified as local and global \cite{23_Cacuci}.
+The first is based on the approximation of the partial derivative to assess how the variation in one parameter affects the system's response while keeping other parameters fixed according to their nominal values.
+The second approach provides a comprehensive analysis, evaluating the effect of simultaneously varying the parameters within the multidimensional input space.
+A helpful survey on the state-of-the-art sensitivity analysis techniques is available at \cite{24_Saltelli}.

-Applications of sensitivity analysis on energy harvesting can be seen in the recent work by Aloui, Larbi, and Chouchane \cite{26_Aloui,Aloui_2020}, in which the authors performed a global sensitivity analysis (GSA) on a linear bimorph piezoelectric energy harvester under base excitation with a mounted load resistance in series.
-In the work of Ruiz and Meruane \cite{28_Ruiz}, the system’s sensitivity concerning the behavior of the frequency response function of the linear piezoelectric energy harvester is analyzed.
-Both studies concluded that the effects of piezoelectric material's physical properties are fundamental for model variation and draw attention to the need to propagate the uncertainties in piezoelectric energy harvesters.
-However, to the author’s knowledge, there is a gap in GSA evaluations and explorations in a nonlinear energy harvesting system to provide quantitative terms of which parameters most affect the response for their variability.
+Applications of SA on energy harvesting can be seen, for instance, in Aloui, Larbi, and Chouchane \cite{26_Aloui,Aloui_2020}, where the authors applied a global sensitivity analysis (GSA) on a linear bimorph piezoelectric energy harvester subjected to a base excitation with a mounted load resistance in series.
+Ruiz and Meruane \cite{28_Ruiz} conducted GSA based on a variance method concerning the behavior of the frequency response function of the linear energy harvester under unimorph and bimorph piezoelectric configurations.
+These studies concluded that the effects of physical properties of the piezoelectric materials are fundamental for the understanding of variabilities in the models, and they draw attention to the need to investigate the propagation of uncertainties in piezoelectric energy harvesters.
+However, to the author's knowledge, there is a gap in the literature for sensitivity analysis in nonlinear energy harvesting systems that could provide in quantitative terms which parameters most affect the variability of the system's response.